michaelb/sniprun/README.md

 ## What does it do ?

-Basically, it allows you to run a part of your code.

-Printing the type of that obscure object, or that collection to check if it contains everything you expect mid-editing is not a pipe dream.

-Even if as-is your code won't even compile/run because it's unfinished (but to finish it you'd need to assert the first part)
+Basically, it allows you to run a part of your code, even if as-is your code won't even compile/run because it's unfinished (but to finish it you'd need to assert the first part)

 Quickly grab a line or some visual range, `:'<,'>SnipRun` it and... that's it!

+By selecting a visual range (always rounded line-wise) or positioning yourself on a particular line of code, and running the `SnipRun` command on it (I advise to map it), you can send the line(s) to Sniprun.
+Sniprun will then:

+- Optionnaly, get additional information if necessary (auto retrieve import when supported for example)
+- Add the boilerplate when it exists.
+In C, it surrounds your snip with "int main() {", "}".
+- Build (write to a script file, or compile) the code
+- Execute the code
+- Return stdout, or stderr

 ## A quick word on REPL-like behavior

-Some languages, see support table, also have some kind of (real, or 'simulated') REPL behavior: you can expect your successive commands to behave like in a REPL interpreter, and to have 'memory' of lines you have previously sniprun'd.
+Some languages, see support [table](README.md#support-levels-and-languages), also have some kind of (real, or 'simulated') REPL behavior: you can expect your successive commands to behave like in a REPL interpreter, and to have 'memory' of lines you have previously sniprun'd.

 Compiled languages can have this simulated REPL behavior too, though there might be unavoidable side effects.